-In just three seasons since joining Simmons for the 2015 season, Head Coach Scott Grandpre has taken the program to heights never experienced before.
+In just five seasons since joining Simmons for the 2015 season, Head Coach Scott Grandpre has taken the program to heights never experienced before.

 The Sharks mentor guided the squad to a 21-10 season record in 2017, including 11-1 in conference play, to establish school records for both regular season and conference wins.
-Grandpre saw Simmons vie for the conference championship for the first time in school history last year, following a program-best 12-match win streak, bolstered by the Great Northeast Athletic Conference Player of the Year.
+Grandpre saw Simmons vie for the conference championship for the first time in school history that year, following a program-best 12-match win streak, bolstered by the Great Northeast Athletic Conference Player of the Year.
+Grandpre was named the GNAC Coach of the Year in 2019 after repeating his conference success from 2017, directing the Sharks to an 11-1 league mark again to capture the number two seed in the conference championship tournament.
+The team finished the season with a 19-9 mark to record the highest winning percentage in school history at .679, which was backed by a school-record five all-conference honorees, including a first teamer and the conference Rookie of the Year.

 Grandpre came to Boston following five years of experience as a coach at the NCAA Division I level.
 He spent the past four seasons on the sideline of the Sacred Heart University women's program.
 While with the Pioneers, he directed drills and administered on-court instruction.
 He was an integral part to the team's scouting effort and also used analytics to help prepare the squad for upcoming opponents as well as making adjustments and improving the Pioneers' play as a team and individuals.
 The Sacred Heart graduate also managed game-day events and fundraising efforts.